Trattoria Le Zie – Cucina Casareccia (Intermediate A+), 19 Via Colonello Costadura, GANNET GEM!

 Just outside the historic centre in a rather dingy part of town, this place unexpectedly provided me with one of the best eating experiences I’ve ever had in Italy.
 Spartan, traditional and friendly with fantastic food, it’s basically a family house with twelve tables crammed into their dining room and hallway.
 You have to ring the doorbell and someone comes to let you in.
 All the family are in the kitchen and greet you as you enter.

 The son is a lovely guy and helped me decipher the hand-written menu as we massacred each others languages.
-I ordered antipasti (beans, aubergine, ricotta) and a primi (‘orecchiette o sagne’ ie pasta with veal meatballs) and would have ordered the horse steak for my secondo had it not been for the plate of pittuli (olives and other things in deep fried doughballs) and and bowl of ‘tria’ that showed up unordered.
+I ordered antipasti (beans, aubergine, ricotta) and a primi (‘orecchiette o sagne’ ie pasta with veal meatballs) and would have ordered the horse steak for my secondo had it not been for the plate of pittuli (olives and other things in deep fried doughballs) and a bowl of ‘tria’ that showed up unordered.

 The house red was really good too.
 I finished off with a sublime cheesecake and a glass of pomegranate liqueur, all made on the premises.

 You have to reserve as there are only a few covers, so have the hotel reception call them first.
 They were empty when I arrived just after 8pm but full by 9.

 So in a nutshell, I love this place!
 It’s not in the old town, it’s a bit of a grotty area actually, but really worth the effort of finding it in my opinion.
 I went originally in 2008 so I hope they are still as good.